revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

 ## Type Casting

-1.What is Type casting?
+1. What is Type casting?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

 > In python type casting is a method to change the variables/values declared in a certain data type into a different data type to match the operation required to be performed by the code snippet.
-The type casting process's excecution can be performed by using two different types of type casting, 1)Implicit type casting
+The type casting process's execution can be performed by using two different types of type casting, 1)Implicit type casting
 2)Explicit type casting